leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 with 3-5 team members and no additional separate support team to poke issues to.

-## Contents
+## Contents ##

-Given the length, here’s a helpful table of contents.
+Given the length, here's a helpful table of contents.

  - [The Problem](#the-problem)
  - [The Golden Hammer](#the-golden-hammer)